Jaga Bata: Japanese Butter Potato Recipe using Microwave

-Speaking of Ohanami, many Japanese people prefer delicious foods offered by many street stalls at the O-hanami festival over the scenery of cherry blossoms in full bloom.
+Speaking of Ohanami, many people prefer delicious treats offered by street food stalls or “Yatai (屋台)” at the O-hanami festival over the scenery of cherry blossoms.

-The street food stalls offer a wide range of foods from traditional Japanese snacks to popular overseas confections, so it is very difficult, but also fun to decide what to choose.
+The Yatai street stalls sell a wide range of foods, from traditional Japanese snacks to popular overseas confections, so it is hard to decide what to choose.

 What is Jagabata (Jaga Bata)?

 Jagabata is actually a compound word composed of “Jaga (じゃが)”, an abbreviation of “Jagaimo (じゃがいも)” meaning “potato”, and “bata (バター)” that stands for butter.

 And Jaga Bata is a simple snack food consisting basically of plain cooked (baked, steamed, or boiled) potatoes and pats of butter.

 But it has been a long-time favorite festival food in Japan and is widely loved because of its simple deliciousness.